-(i) An employee absent on personal leave for personal injury or illness (except in exceptional circumstances) must inform the employer of the employee's inability to attend for duty within two hours of commencement time of normal duty on the day of the personal leave absence.
+(i) As far as practicable an employee absent on personal leave for personal injury or illness (except in exceptional circumstances) must inform the employer of the employee's inability to attend for duty within two hours of commencement time of normal duty on the day of the personal leave absence.

-As far as practicable the employee is to state:
+The employee is to state:

-- (1) the nature of the injury or illness and; - (2) the estimated duration of the absence. - (ii) As far as practicable an employee taking personal leave to care for members of their immediate family or household who are sick and require care and support, or who require care due to an unexpected emergency is to give the employer: - (1) notice prior to the absence of the intention to take leave; - (2) the name of the person requiring care and their relationship to the employee;

-- (3) the reasons for taking such leave; and

-- (4) the estimated length of absence.

-- (iii) If it is not practicable for the employee to give prior notice of the absence, the employee must notify the employer at the earliest opportunity on any day leave is required and provide an estimation of the length of leave required.

-- (i) Evidence Supporting Claim
+- (1) the nature of the injury or illness and; - (2) the estimated duration of the absence. - (ii) As far as practicable an employee taking personal leave to provide care or support for a member of their immediate family or household who is ill or injured or to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency is to provide the employer with: - (1) notice prior to the absence of the intention to take leave; and - (2) the name of the person requiring care and their relationship to the employee; and - (3) the reasons for taking such leave; and - (4) the estimated length of absence. - (iii) If it is not practicable for the employee to give prior notice of the absence, the employee is to notify the employer at the earliest opportunity on any day leave is required and provide an estimation of the length of leave required. - (i) Evidence Supporting Claim

-Subject to subclause (I) when taking personal leave the employee is to prove to the satisfaction of the employer that the employee was unable to attend duty on the day or days on which personal leave is claimed.
+Subject to sub-clause (I) when taking personal leave the employee is to prove to the satisfaction of the employer that the employee was unable to attend duty on the day or days on which personal leave is claimed.